gensx-x1/Elon-vs-Mark/README.md

 >python3 ElonVsMark-Tests.py

-if anyone have some questions or suggestions then hit me up on tg oh and also if anyone want to throw some donation then my address is
+if anyone have some questions or suggestions then hit me up on tg, im also looking for work, custom stuff like tokens , contracts, networks etc.

+oh and also if anyone want to throw some donation then my address is
 >0x4673bB013Fb9d0d2585003b94B837b25F6dFd57d

 on pretty much every evm chain :)